-Olympus E-600 versus Olympus E-620
+Olympus E-600 vs E-620

-The Olympus E-600 and the Olympus E-620 are two digital cameras that were announced, respectively, in August 2009 and February 2009.
+The Olympus E-600 and the Olympus E-620 are two digital cameras that were officially introduced, respectively, in August 2009 and February 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 12.2 megapixels.

 In this particular case, the Olympus E-600 and the Olympus E-620 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the E-620 is slightly lighter (3 percent) than the E-600.
 In this context, it is worth noting that neither the E-600 nor the E-620 are weather-sealed.

-|Olympus E-600»||5.1 in||3.7 in||2.4 in||18.9 oz||500||no||2009||449||Olympus E-600|
+|Olympus E-600»||5.1 in||3.7 in||2.4 in||18.9 oz||500||n||Aug 2009||449||Olympus E-600|

-|Olympus E-620 (⇒ lft)||5.1 in||3.7 in||2.4 in||18.4 oz||500||n||Feb 2009||699||Olympus E-620|
+|Olympus E-620«||5.1 in||3.7 in||2.4 in||18.4 oz||500||n||Feb 2009||699||Olympus E-620|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.